folio-org/folio-org.github.io/community/which-forum.md

 As explained in the
 [collaboration tools](../community/#collaboration-tools) section,
-we have four primary fora:
+we have four primary forums:
 [Discuss](#discuss) (messaging forum),
 [Wiki](#wiki) (documents),
 [Issues](#issue-tracker) (bug and task tracking), and